gengstrand/clojure-news-feed/README.md

-# news feed micro-services
+# news feed microservices

-Part of what I do as a Software Architect is to evaluate and recommend various technologies as they relate to micro-service development.
+Part of what I do as a Software Architect is to evaluate and recommend various technologies as they relate to microservice development.
 Just reading other blogs or vendor originated marketing collateral is not sufficient.

-When I decide to learn more about a particular technology or programming language, I use it to build a rudimentary news feed micro-service.
+When I decide to learn more about a particular technology or programming language, I use it to build a rudimentary news feed microservice.
 I document the developer experience.
 I subject it to various load tests whose performance is measured.
 Finally, I collect those measurements and analyze them.
 Since each news feed implementation has feature parity, I can blog about how the technology under evaluation compares to the other technologies previously implemented here.

 All of the code written by me in these evaluations is open source and is available here in this repository.
 Here is how it is organized.